hudsonssrosa/pyon-behave-ui-tests-web/README.md

 #### 4.2 Run as if it were in CI

 After any implementation into the PYON, it is recommended to validate the tests simulating an execution capable to inject parameters in environment variables, like it is performed in a build from a CI server.
 To validate a test execution, keep in mind to run in a remote server such as LambdaTest, BrowserStack or any other supported by PYON in `fixtures.py`.
-Before this, you also will need to copy the file `validate_ci.sh.local` and paste the new one in project's root (in the same place as the original file) renaming it to `validate_ci.sh` to be ignored in commits.
+Before this, you also will need to copy the file `run_behave.sh.local` and paste the new one in project's root (in the same place as the original file) renaming it to `run_behave.sh` to be ignored in commits.

 Into this script file, you can set those environment variables, like this: